 Unlike the advisory fuel rates, this scheme covers more than just the cost of fuel.
 The mileage allowance scheme offers a higher rate per mile to cover the general wear and tear that reduces the value of a car over time.

-For example, an employee who often has to drive long distances for business journeys may end up having to replace their tyres more often, an expense that is not covered by the advisory fuel rate.
+For example, an employee who often has to drive long distances for business journeys may end up having to replace their tires more often, an expense that is not covered by the advisory fuel rate.

 What’s the difference between mileage allowance and advisory fuel rates?

-In a technical sense think of the mileage allowance scheme as covering all costs associated with owning a car, including repairs, maintenance and the cost of fuel.
+In a technical sense, think of the mileage allowance scheme as covering all costs associated with owning a car, including repairs, maintenance and the cost of fuel.
 Whilst the advisory fuel rate is only covering the cost of fuel.

 Advisory fuel rate